Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

     mysql -u user -ppassword
 Replace user with your MySQL user and password with that user's MySQL password.
 There is a space between `-u` and the username, but no space between `-p` and the password.
 Then run:
     CREATE DATABASE diaspora_production DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_bin;
-Replace `diaspora_production` with the name of your database, if it's different.
+Replace `diaspora_production` with `diaspora_development` if this is a development instance.
 Once that's done, exit out of the MySQL console and run:
     bundle exec rake db:migrate
-This sets up the tables. *If you are migrating a production database, put RAILS_ENV=production before the bundle exec.*
+This sets up the tables.
+If you are migrating a production database, put RAILS_ENV=production before the bundle exec.

-Note: creating the database through `rake db:create` does not set the right default collation or character set, which will cause lots of problems later.
-So do create it by hand, in the MySQL console.
+**Note:** creating the database through `rake db:create` does not set the right default collation or character set, which will cause lots of problems later.
+So **do** create it by hand, in the MySQL console.
 Thanks.

 ## Migrate from Mongo
 Make sure 'mongoexport' is in your path.
 It's generally located in the same place as the mongod executable.